deakjahn/isolate_handler/README.md

 # Isolate Handler

-Effortless isolates abstraction layer with support for MethodChannel calls.
+Effortless isolates abstraction layer with support* for MethodChannel calls.

 ## Getting Started

+#### Be aware of limitations

+Accessing `MethodChannel`s from isolates using this package should not be done in a production environment, at least not without full understanding of the limitations.
+Please read the section titled *Limitations* first.

 #### What's an isolate?